TNO-MPC/encryption_schemes.paillier/README.md

 The package tno.mpc.encryption_schemes.paillier is part of the TNO Python Toolbox.

+Implementation of the Paillier encryption scheme with support with precomputation of randomness.
+The encryption scheme supports positive and negative numbers, as well as fixed point encoding of numbers.
+Homomorphic addition of ciphertexts, negation of ciphertexts, and multiplication of ciphertexts with integral scalars has been included too.

-*Remark: This cryptography software may not be used in applications that violate international export control legislations.*
+*Limitations in (end-)use: the content of this software package may solely be used for applications that comply with international export control laws.*

 ## Documentation

-Documentation of the tno.mpc.encryption_schemes.paillier package can be found [here](https://docs.mpc.tno.nl/encryption_schemes/paillier/0.4.3).
+Documentation of the tno.mpc.encryption_schemes.paillier package can be found [here](https://docs.mpc.tno.nl/encryption_schemes/paillier/1.0.3).

 ## Install